adamchainz/pelican_novapost/content/django-unit-test-your-views.rst

    * Idem about session: you may need to mock ``request.session`` if your view depends on the session.

-   * Yes, you are now aware of your view's dependencies :)
+   * Yes, you are getting aware of your view's dependencies :)

 *************************
 Testing class-based views